 San Antonio, TX 78209

-We love visiting museums, always check for museums in the areas where we travel, but chose to check out the Witte because it is a NARM museum.
+We love visiting museums and always check for them in the areas where we travel.
+We chose to check out the Witte because it is a NARM museum.

 NARM